Asunatan/HSQformer/README.md

 ---

 *Latest News* 🔥
-[2025/02] Dataset Upload: February 15, 2024
+[2025/02/15] Dataset Upload:The data originates from the Third Affiliated Hospital of Sun Yat-sen University, corresponding to the single-center test in the paper.
-Dataset Description: The data originates from the Third Affiliated Hospital of Sun Yat-sen University, corresponding to the single-center validation in the paper.
+[2025/03/15] Updated model weights, you can access [here]([https://docs.google.com/presentation/d/1jzC_PZVXrVNSFVCW-V4cFXb6pn7zZ2CyP_Flwo05aqg/edit?usp=sharing].

 ---